Reading Time: 9 minutes

 This fear of missing out (FOMO) is a big indicator that you might need a digital detox.

 Think about it: when was the last time you went for a walk without your phone?
 Or sat through a movie without sneaking a peek at your notifications?
-If the answer is “I can’t remember,” it’s time to reassess your relationship with technology.
+If the answer is “I can’t remember,” it’s time to reconsider your relationship with technology.

 Here are some things that might be happening: